airr-community/ogrdb/scripts/readme.md

 At the moment, OGRDB only accepts submissions of inferred human IGHV genes.
 The definitions and associated tools will be updated as the scope of accepted inferences is widened.

 ## Creating the Genotype File with genotype_statistics.R

 [genotype_statistics.R](https://github.com/airr-community/ogre/blob/master/scripts/genotype_statistics.R) is a script that can be used to create the Genotype File.
 It is independent of any particular inference tool.
 The script also generates a report containing plots that illustrate genotype quality ([example](https://github.com/airr-community/ogre/raw/master/static/docs/example_ogrdb_genotype_report.pdf)).
 You can use the genotype and report to assess the quality of any inferred genotype, even if you don't wish to submit it to OGRDB.

+The use of the script with various tools is described at the end of this file.

 ### Prerequisites